 The LRC provides a breadth of support for your learning.
 The online resource library, student intranet and ‘Moodle’ virtual learning environment (VLE) complement the traditional range of books, journals and learning resources.
 Practical help is available to assist with researching for homework, coursework or assignments.

 Student and Parent Portals

-The Student Portal can be accessed anywhere through the College intranet or website and provides information and regular updates about your attendance, exams, and performance reviews as well as your current timetable.
+The Student Portal can be accessed anywhere through The Sixth Form intranet or website and provides information and regular updates about your attendance, exams, and performance reviews as well as your current timetable.
 The Parent Portal is available through the website and in addition to the information on your attendance and progress provides regular news updates and all your reviews for the year.
-A Parents’ Welcome Evening takes place in September where help is provided to register and log on to the Parents’ Portal in addition to the Parents’ Guide to the College.
+A Parents’ Welcome Evening takes place in September where help is provided to register and log on to the Parents’ Portal in addition to the Parents’ Guide to The Sixth Form.

 Specific Learning Needs or Disabilities

-As a diverse, multi-faith community, the college recognises that students and their families will want to celebrate religious festivals when they occur.
+As a diverse, multi-faith community, The Sixth Form recognises that students and their families will want to celebrate religious festivals when they occur.
 A day’s holiday is allowed if these festivals occur during the week in term time.

 Click here to download our ‘Get Connected’ card which provides you with details on how to access the Student and Parent Portals.